<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302049519983355&amp;ev=PageView&amp;noscript=1">

 Prior to European arrival on the shores of the St. Lawrence, Canada was inhabited by many Indigenous Peoples.
 Jacques Cartier’s first voyage in 1534 brought him to the mouth of the St. Lawrence where he encountered some Iroquois fishing and began to form a relationship with chief Donaconna.
 On Jacques Cartier’s second voyage in 1535 he found the village of Stadacona, in the location of present-day Quebec City.
 The people of Stadacona told him of other settlements down the St. Lawrence River.
 This led Cartier to travel further and find the village of Hochelaga, on the site of present-day Montreal.
 The village of Hochelaga was instrumental in Cartier’s explorations, guiding him up Mont Royal, he was able to see the rapids of the St. Lawrence River which would prevent his further travels and send him back to France.
 His journey home was then delayed by a harsh winter, which Cartier and most of his crew would only survive thanks to the people of Stadacona.
 Check out this podcast by Canadian History Ehx to learn more about these villages and what may have happened to them.

-Activity Idea: Have your students participate in the Learning Circle’s Classroom Activities – Unit 2: What’s in a Name?
-They can research different names, as well as histories of one or several Indigenous communities, understanding their language, economy, location and social structure as Cartier would have done upon discovery of the lands.
-Another great activity students can participate in is the Interactive Content at Four Directions Teachings.
+Activity Idea: Have your students view the Interactive Content at Four Directions Teachings.
 Here they can learn about the five distinct and original First Nations of Canada and listen to teachings of their cultures, shared by their elders.
 Four Directions Teachings also has learning activities for each First Nations community.

 Samuel de Champlain